chromaui/learnstorybook.com/content/get-started.md

 npx -p @storybook/cli getstorybook
 ```

-We can quickly check the various environments of our application are working properly:
+We can quickly check that the various environments of our application are working properly:

 ```bash
 # Run the test runner (Jest) in a terminal: